chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ```

 ### Status check
 Take a look at things now that the file has been staged, again using `git status`...
-We should notice that a line in the output identifies that a text file has been modified AND is now ready to be committed.
+We should notice that the output identifies that a text file has been modified AND is now ready to be committed.

 ```bash
 $ git status